prime31/Nez/README.md

 Nez comes stock with a decent bunch of Pipeline tool importors including:

 - **Texture Atlas Generator**: give it a directory or a list of files and it will combine them all into a single atlas and provide easy access to the source UVs of each image.
 Also includes a per-folder sprite animation generation.
 - **Tiled**: import [Tiled](http://www.mapeditor.org/) maps.
-Covers tile, image and object layers and rendering with full culling support built in.
+Covers tile, image and object layers and rendering with full culling support built in along with optimized collider generation.
 - **Bitmap Fonts**: imports BMFont files (from programs like [Glyph Designer](https://71squared.com/glyphdesigner), [Littera](http://kvazars.com/littera/), etc).
 Outputs a single xnb file and includes SpriteBatch extension methods to display text.
 - **LibGdxAtlases**: imports libGDX texture atlases
 - **Overlap2D**: imports [Overlap2D](http://overlap2d.com/) projects.
 Imports almost all of the data but currently only offers renderers for the basics (no fancy stuff like Spriter animations, lights, etc).